soloschenko-grigoriy/gamedev-patterns-ts/README.md

 # Gamedev Patterns and Algorithms in Action with TypeScript
+> Building a game from scratch with TypeScript

 ## Project setup
 - install Node.js (the version is specified in package.json)